 Outside the Classroom

 Engineers are not made in the classroom alone – an invaluable part of training takes place in student clubs — such as IEEE and the Arizona Solar Racing Team — and on interdisciplinary design teams.
-In the Engineering Design Program, for example, students work with industry partners to solve R&D challenges.
-In 2016, electrical and computer engineering students on 13 teams took home awards, including those for first- and second- place overall design.
+In the Capstone 498 Course, for example, students work with industry partners to solve R&D challenges.

 Demand for electrical and computer engineers in all industries continues to grow as companies adopt and integrate new technologies and invest in making their systems bigger, better and faster.